 FCAA recently closed our 2019 Summit Call for Sessions and is currently reviewing and finalizing selections with our Summit Program Committee and special media partners.

 - Do my proposed speakers need to be finalized before submitting a proposal?
 We require a proposed list of speakers when you submit a session proposal, but that information doesn’t have to be finalized until August if your session is accepted.
 If accepted, we encourage you to confirm and arrange logistics for any international speakers as early as possible to ensure time for any required visa or passport needs.
 To that end, FCAA is also happy to provide any required letters of invitation or documentation.

 - What is the timeline for the Call for Sessions: The deadline for submissions is June 7th.
 FCAA staff and Program Committee will review each proposal to finalize the program in early June.
-You will be notified in early July if you are accepted.
+You will be notified in mid-to-late July if you are accepted.
 If yes, you have until August to share your finalized session description, speaker list and bios, and any additional technical needs or issues.

 - What is the selection process?
 FCAA will review sessions in partnership with our Program Committee.
 Those conversations will not only determine what submissions are selected, but will review any guidance or suggestions the program committee may offer to help finetune the session.
 We will then respond to all organizations with news of our final decisions and any related feedback.
 At this time we will also give you the date and time that your session will be on the agenda, as well as details on next steps and requirements for the final session.